naikok/oattesting/README.md

     Clone the project from github and install all dependencies needed to get this working.
     In order to install the dependencies, just go to the root folder of the project and make composer install

-Unit testing (requires phpunit installed on your system):

-    Go to the main root path of the project and execute php bin/phpunit tests in order to run the tests.

 How to make this working:

     Go to the main project folder and run the server by using this command line: php bin/console server:start *:8080